In this Article:

 Paid plans:

-AI is used to make a way to connect the company’s workflow from start to finish, as the next of the alternatives to Asana.
+AI is used to make a way to connect the company’s workflow from start to finish.
 ClickUp has over 100 features, including Mind Map, Wikis, and Calendar.

 It covers the idea of a single AI that’s used across the company to connect all the different aspects of their work and all of the apps that the team uses.
 For example, the AI notetaker makes it easy to take notes in meetings too.